Audi Le Mans quattro: Design and technical

 The Le Mans quattro featured the magnetic ride magneto rheological dampers, also installed in the latest TT, which gives the car a firmer and more responsive drive and improved handling characteristics.
 In Audi tradition, the car features quattro permanent four-wheel drive to optimise traction and handling.

-The Le Mans quattro's engine was a development of the Gallardo's, with the same displacement but using different cylinder heads and twin-turbochargers and Fuel Stratified Injection technology, resulting in the high output of 449 kW, and 750 Nm of torque.
+The Le Mans quattro's and Gallardo’s engine (both were development of C6 RS 6’s engine) have the same displacement but using different cylinder heads and twin-turbochargers and Fuel Stratified Injection technology, resulting in the high output of 449 kW, and 750 Nm of torque.
 The transmission is the six-speed automated manual transmission that was also shared with the Gallardo and developed by Volkswagen.

 The car showcased various Audi styling cues and technological details, planned to be used in future production Audi models.